-Dr. Surillo is a San Diego pediatric dentist and orthodontist, and offers these tips for parents of small children when it comes to bottle and sippy cup use.
+Dr. Surillo is a La Mesa pediatric dentist and orthodontist and offers these tips for parents of small children when it comes to bottle and sippy cup use.

-- Never put anything other than milk, breastmilk or formula in a bottle.
-Juice and other sweetened drinks should never be given to children in bottles as this can allow the teeth to be bathed in the sugars in the drink, leading to increased risk of decay.
+- Never put anything other than milk, breast milk, or formula in a bottle.
+Juice and other sweetened drinks should never be given to children in bottles as this can allow the teeth to be bathed in the sugars in the drink, leading to an increased risk of decay.

 - Never let a child fall asleep with a bottle or sippy cup.
 Doing so allows the sugars from the drink, including milk, to pool in the mouth, increasing the time they can attack the teeth.

 - Encourage your child to drink from a cup by his or her first birthday, and if you use a sippy cup, wean your child from it as soon as possible.
 If you can, bypass the sippy cup altogether.